 - Learn to use your software or CRM better – attend a workshop or webinar!

-- Use Your Smartphone and Apps
+- Make the most of Your Smartphone and Apps

-- Take phone photos of happy customers and new work and upload to your website or facebook.
+- Take phone photos of happy customers and your new work and upload to your website or facebook.

 - Make some Videos with your phone – video a process, get a customer testimonial, make a promotional video